Graham Gano: College career

 Gano attended Florida State University from 2005 to 2008, playing as a kicker and punter for the Florida State Seminoles.

 During his senior year in 2008, Gano finished first in the FBS for field goals made, percentage of field goals converted and 50-yard field goals made, and was the Lou Groza Award winner as the nation's top kicker.
 He was one of only two kickers in college to make over 90% of his field goal attempts in the 2008 season.
 He was the highest scoring kicker in America and fourth overall in the FBS in scoring.
 He was a Rivals.com, Scout.com, and CBS Sports first-team All-American.
 Gano was listed as Walter Camp, Associated Press, Sporting News, SI.com, and Phil Steele second-team All-American.
-He earned All-ACC First-team honors as well.
+He earned All-Atlantic Coast Conference (ACC) First-team honors as well.

 Gano was four-time ACC Specialist of the Week for his kicking performances against NC State, Virginia Tech, Clemson, and Maryland.
 He also was a two-time Lou Groza Star of the Week honoree for his performances in Florida State's victories over NC State and Clemson.
 He was named offensive special teams player of the year for the Seminoles as selected by the Florida State coaching staff.
 He led the ACC in field goals per game with a career-high 2.2 field goals per game average.
 Gano has the highest field goal percentage in the ACC; in 2008, he made 92.3 percent of his field goal attempts (24 of 26) and led the league in field goals made with 24.
 He was also the ACC's leading scorer with 105 points and a 9.5 points per game average.
 Gano is the only kicker in FSU history to convert over 90% of his field goals in a season.
 He is one of only two punters ever to be named the MVP of a bowl game, when he was named the Most Valuable Player in the 2008 Champs Sports Bowl.
 He holds the Seminoles single season record for 50+-yard field goals, completing five straight attempts from 50 yards or longer.
 Despite only kicking for one season, Gano finished second in career 50-yard field goals at FSU behind two time Lou Groza Award winner Sebastian Janikowski.

 Professional career

 Baltimore Ravens

-Gano signed with the Baltimore Ravens as an undrafted free agent immediately after the 2009 NFL Draft.
+Gano signed with the Baltimore Ravens as an undrafted free agent immediately after the 2009 NFL draft.
 After the Ravens named Steve Hauschka as their kicker, they waived Gano on September 5.